The capital area has over 16,000 students enrolled in academic institutes. They are located next to the Reykjavik city center…

 Reykjavik Capital Area is a young, vibrant area inhabited by an educated, highly skilled population.
 The capital area of Iceland; a Nordic country with an excellent infrastructure and a high quality of life.

 Iceland and the Reykjavik Capital Area are among the fastest growing tourism destinations in Europe.
-In order to keep pace with this growth the city of Reykjavik needs more hotel rooms than are currently plans for.
-The city would also like to see more international brands and investors in order to increase knowledge and diversity in the hospitality industry.
+In order to keep pace with this growth the area needs more hotel rooms than are currently plans for.
+The area would also like to see more international brands and investors in order to increase knowledge and diversity in the hospitality industry.

 With is abundant supply of green, renewable energy, the capital area is positioning itself as a prime location for international data centers.
 Today there are two international data centers offering their services in the greater capital area: Verne Global and Advania.
 Among their clients are BMW, Datapipe, RMS, CCP Games and Opera Software.